 - glue

-As you can see, a list of items we used includes items pretty much anyone has at home so it’s easy to gather these things and get started right now!
 We have used one sheet of printer paper to make shamrock template.
-To make shamrock paper, start with square piece of paper, fold it in half and then once more to get square again, than fold to get triangle and cut heart shapes 2 times, one for outside and one for inside.
-You should get something similar to a template we pictured.
+To make shamrock template, start with square piece of paper, fold it in half and then once more to get square again, than fold to get triangle and cut heart shapes 2 times, one for outside and one for inside.
+You should get something similar to a template on picture:

 Today’s post is part of 60 Day Junk Play Challenge and we had as material prompt today PLASTIC BAGS.